 Tara is an eight-year-old girl suffering from Dravet Syndrome, a severe epilepsy condition that affects kids and whose victims rarely reach their 10th birthdays.
-Tara’s parents Cheri and David O’Connell are a worried couple, because there is a likelihood that the supply of medical marijuana that has kept their girl seizure free for close to a year is going to stop soon and, with it, the joy they have become accustomed to.
+Tara’s parents Cheri and David O’Connell are a worried couple, because there is a likelihood that the supply of medical marijuana that report has kept their girl seizure-free for close to a year is going to stop soon.

 The O’Connells are now able to take their girl out, something they only dreamed of before.
 She is even able to attend part-time school now.
 After these developments, they thought they had only her intellectual impairment to deal with, but it seems they were wrong.

 The cause of their worries is the arrest of Mr. Anthony David Bower, the one person who has been providing them with the medicinal marijuana for their daughter.
 Mr. Bower is not allowed to continue growing and supplying marijuana.
-This is despite the fact that he has been supplying families with needy patients without asking for any payment.
+This is despite the fact that he has been supplying families in need without asking for any payment.